preetisawant/runtimes/liberty/optionsForPushing.md

 	ibmcloud cf set-env myapp LIBERTY_NATIVE_SPRINGBOOT 2.0
 ```

-The Liberty server is used to run the application if the LIBERTY_NATIVE_SPRINGBOOT environment variable is set to a valid Liberty springBoot feature version.
+The Liberty server runs the application if the LIBERTY_NATIVE_SPRINGBOOT environment variable is set to a valid Liberty springBoot feature version.

 ### CDI 1.2